Velodex/rtix/README.md

 # The publisher send command is sync/blocking.
 Returns true if
 # the message was sent to the shared memory successfully.
-node.publisher("my_message").send(my_message)
+node.publisher("ping").send(my_message)

 # The subscriber recv command is by default sync/blocking for the
 # length of the timeout.
 If block=False then it will return
 # immediately.
 Returns true if data was pulled from the shared
 # memory, false if not.
-node.subscriber("my_message").recv(my_message, block=True)
+node.subscriber("pong").recv(my_message, block=True)
 ```

-The snippet above is for reference only.
+The snippet above is for reference only as it only shows one of the nodes (`node_a`).
 In practice, messages will be published and received in different processes or threads.
 For real examples, see below.

 ## Installation